oaa-examples/old-menu-button/README.md

 |              | `mouseout`          | Close menu (if no children have focus) | no |

 ### MenuItem
-* In this example, an `li` element is used, with ARIA role `menuitem`.
-* The MenuItem object has a reference to its corresponding PopupMenu.
+* JavaScript file: `MenuItem.js`
+* The MenuItem object serves as the delegate for an HTML `li` element that act as menu item.
+* It implements `menuitem` behavior by adding the necessary event listeners to an `li` element.
-* Most of the keyboard event handling is done by the MenuItem object.
+* Most of the keyboard event handling in this example is done by the MenuItem object.
-* In response to those events, it calls the methods of its related PopuMenu object.
+* In response to those events, the MenuItem object calls the methods of its related PopuMenu object.

 #### Related objects

-* PopupMenu: delegate for the container element that contains the menuitem elements
+* PopupMenu: Each MenuItem object is instantiated with a reference to its PopupMenu object, which is the delegate for the `ul` `menu` element that contains the `li` `menuitem` element.

 #### Event Listeners & Interaction Behavior